Enigmx/YAGPDB-custom-commands/CC: Swift AutoModeration/README.md

 ![image](../ignore/swiftAutomod2.png)

 In this case, this is configured to allow a maximum duration of 30 minutes.
+**{{$InmuneRoles := cslice}}** Here, you have to add the roles IDs which are going to be made inmune for the automod.
+Add your moderator roles here.
+If for example, your moderator and admin roles are 1234567890 and 0987654321, then you would add them to the inmune list like so: {{$InmuneRoles := cslice 1234567890 0987654321}}.
 Afterwards, create a new Custom Command, configure the trigger type and trigger like shown here:

 ![image](../ignore/swiftAutomod3.png)